 When you suspect a sensory processing disorder, talk to your pediatric occupational therapist, psychologist, family doctor, or pediatrician.
-Occupational therapists have the expertise to assess sensory symptoms and provide that information to your child’s psychologist, family doctor, or pediatrician who can make a diagnosis.
-If you are worried about your child, it is important to have an open, honest discussion with your doctor and other professionals on your child’s health care team.
+Occupational therapists have the expertise to assess sensory symptoms and provide that information to your child’s psychologist, family doctor, or pediatrician who can make a formal diagnosis.
+If you are worried about your child, it is important to have an open and honest discussion with your doctor and other professionals on your child’s health care team.

 Four people to talk to when you are worried child has a sensory disorder: